ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 </form>
 ```

-The `superForm` function is used to create a form on the client.
+The `superForm` function is used to create a form on the client, and `bind:value` is used to create a two-way binding between the form data and the input fields.

 > Two notes: There should be only one `superForm` instance per form - its methods cannot be used in multiple forms.
-And don't forget the `name` attribute on the form fields!
+And don't forget the `name` attribute on the input fields!
 Unless you are using [nested data](/concepts/nested-data), they are required.

 This is what the form should look like now: